 Along the route, you can stop at the Mt.
-Rose Summit to take in the entire Lake Tahoe Basin; however, since this is the highest point with highway access in the region, the trees will also lose their leaves earlier than at lower elevations nearby.
-Incline Village is also home to several ski resorts and lodges in the winter, but the tree-covered slopes are full of color for fall.
+Rose Summit to take in the entire Lake Tahoe Basin; however, since this is the highest point with highway access in the region, the trees will also lose their leaves earlier than at lower elevations nearby, especially if there's an early-season snowstorm.
+If that does happen and you miss the foliage, try one of the lower elevation spots nearby.
+Or it may be best to accept defeat and embrace winter by heading to the slopes at one of the Mt.
+Rose ski lodges.

 Spooner Lake is about 11 miles south on Highway 28 from Incline Village and a good place to stop for an easy walk through the trees on a path around the lake.
 For an even better view nearby—but with a little more effort involved getting there—more ambitious hikers can hike further up the mountain to Marlette Lake where they'll be treated to several miles of non-stop golden aspens.
 The trails around Spooner Lake are also great for mountain biking, so if you're looking for a place to practice amongst the foliage, Spooner and Marlette Lake trails are perfect for your fall biking trip.

 For more fall foliage nearby, you can continue south from Spooner Lake on Highway 28 until it turns into U.S. 50.
 Take this road south through Zephyr Cove, Stateline, and South Lake Tahoe, where color cascades from the mountain slopes down to the shores of the lake.
 However, since U.S. 50 is a busy highway, be careful exiting and entering when you stop to take in the scenery.